mbayefullstack/BreukhWebsite-Float-Based-Layout/README.md

-Breukh Website - Float-Based Layout
+Breukh Website - Float-Based Layout.
 This project is a static website designed to replicate the visual design of "Breukh," an online store, using only the CSS float property for layout.
 The project will also incorporate responsive design to ensure usability on different devices.

 Project Objectives